 Action 25.K.3.a.
 Promote the acquisition of lands for parking facility construction.
 Link the construction of parking lots and the connector road.
 First attempts to acquire parking areas should be from "willing sellers.”

 Action 25.K.3.b.
-Where feasible, promote the construction of small public parking facilities rather than one large parking facility, in order to provide close, convenient parking for more businesses.
+Where feasible, promote the construction of small public parking facilities rather than a large parking facility, in order to provide close, convenient parking for more businesses.

 Action 25.K.3.c.
 Parking areas should provide convenient access to the Village and should be constructed in close proximity to SR 158.